 Announcement:2 October 2010

 Groundbreaking and Site Dedication:16 January 2019 by Jeffrey R. Holland

-Elder Jeffrey R. Holland of the Quorum of the Twelve Apostles will preside at the groundbreaking ceremony for the Urdaneta Philippines Temple on Wednesday, January 16, 2019.
-Attendance at the temple site will be by invitation, but the service will be transmitted via internet to designated Church meetinghouses throughout the Philippines.1
+Elder Jeffrey R. Holland of the Quorum of the Twelve Apostles will preside at the groundbreaking ceremony for the Urdaneta Philippines Temple on Wednesday, January 16, 2019 at 11:00 a.m.
+Attendance at the temple site will be by invitation, but the service will be streamed to Facebook Live and broadcast at designated Church meetinghouses throughout the Philippines.1

 The general contractor has erected a construction barrier around the property as crews prepare the swampy ground for the groundbreaking ceremony and full-scale operations.